admiralsuez/shakshuka-python/shakshuka_companion/README.md

 # Shakshuka Companion

-A Flutter companion app for Shakshuka Task Manager.
+Shakshuka Companion - A Flutter companion app for Shakshuka Task Manager.
 Add tasks on your phone and sync them to your PC.

+**Author**: vibinandvanshika

 ## Features